RTIInternational/biocloud_docker_tools/archive_and_delete_from_s3/v1.0.0/README.md

 # Archive and Delete Files from S3
 Archives S3 objects recursively in a folder or deletes them if they have been archived for a specified time.

-*Note*: `rti-cromwell-output` is hard coded into the code.
+**Note:** `rti-cromwell-output` is hard coded into the code.
 So even if you provide a different bucket, `rti-cromwell-output` will be used.

 <br><br>